Meagan Grunwald: ‘Forbidden’ Love Between Cop Killer, Baby-Faced Utah Teen On ID

 — Spenser Heaps (@sheapsphoto) May 9, 2015

-In reality, tonight’s Forbidden Dying For Love is about the love between two couples: Meagan Grunwald and Jose Angel Garcia Juaregui and Cory and Nan Wride.
+In reality, tonight’s Forbidden Dying For Love is about the love between two couples; Meagan Grunwald and Jose Angel Garcia Juaregui and Cory and Nan Wride.

 Watch Forbidden Dying For Love On Investigation Discovery tonight at 10/9 p.m.
 Central.
-This week Inquisitr informed you about another Bonnie and Clyde type of crime, involving Hakeem Griffin White and Ashley Coleman.
+This week the Inquisitr informed you about another Bonnie and Clyde type of crime involving Hakeem Griffin White and Ashley Coleman.

 Hakeem Griffin-White, Ashley Coleman: Black ‘Bonnie And Clyde’ Texas Murder https://t.co/9632ZdHHDm